thepirat000/Audit.NET/Audit.Mvc/README.md

 ##Output

-The Audit.Mvc tool will output the following information:
+Audit.Mvc output includes:

+- Execution time and duration
 - Authenticated username
 - Client IP address
-- Form Variables
+- Form Variables, Action Parameters
 - Http Headers
-- Action Parameters
-- View Model
-- Model State Errors
+- View Model, View Model State Errors
 - Exceptions

+With this information, you can not just know who did the operation, but also measure performance, observe exceptions thrown or get statistics about usage of your application.

 ###Output Sample for Get operation